kyawbathit/temp/readme.md

 </div>

 ```
+Describe the hierarchy to the person sitting next to you.
+Draw a visual representation of the hierarchy

 Create an external main.css file and add a reference in the index.html.
 Do not add ids or classes to the tags.
 Now add the following specific styles: